The 7 deadly customer service phrases (and what to say instead)

 If ‘company policy’ is not just an excuse you are hiding behind, then there is definitely a reason behind why the policy exists in the first place.
 Policies, ideally, exist to empower agents to take decisions themselves.
 This means that the power to exercise it is with you rather than the policy driving your decisions.
 Communicate to your customers ‘the why’ behind a policy.
 Offer them an alternative.
 In case of exceptional situations, transfer your call to a manager or supervisor who can take a call on what the right course of action is.

-There are some scenarios where even the most positive customer service phrase cannot come to your rescue.
+There are some scenarios where even the most positive language cannot come to your rescue.
 The inability to access information is quite debilitating.
 The best solution is to ensure that the software you are using is powerful enough to organize your data and retrieve it on demand.
 It could be your call center software, your helpdesk software or a combination of both.

-A quick summary of negative vs. positive customer service phrases
+A quick summary of bad vs. good customer service phrases

 As we wrap up, let’s do a quick rewind.
 If at all you need a reference to the dos and don’ts, this will always be here!